mrbobbybryant/shadow-taxonomy/README.md

 ### Introduction
 One of the hardest things to do in WordPress is creating relationships between two different post types.
 Often times this is accomplished by saving information about the relationships in post meta.
-However this leads to your code having a number of meta queries, and meta queries are generally one of the pooest most taxing queries you can make in WordPress.
+However this leads to your code having a number of meta queries, and meta queries are generally one of the poorest, most taxing queries you can make in WordPress.

 Metadata can also be a pain to keep synced.
 For example, when posts are deleted, what happens to the post meta you have saved in on a seperate post type?

 ## What is a Shadow Taxonomy.
 A shadow taxonomy is a custom WordPress taxonomy which is created to mirror a specific post type.
-So anytime post in that post type is created, updated, or deleted, the associated shadow taxonomy term is also created, updated, and deleted.
+So anytime a post in that post type is created, updated, or deleted, the associated shadow taxonomy term is also created, updated, and deleted.

-Additionally by using a taxonomy we get a nice UI of checkboxes for linking posts together for free.
+Additionally by using a taxonomy we get a nice UI of checkboxes for linking posts together for free on the post edit screen.

 ## Useage